 The new plan will shape our future.

-Salmo residents are key stakeholders in the process, and are invited to participate in a variety of ways.
+Project partners include the Village of Salmo, Central Kootenay Regional District, Fraser Basin Council and Interior Health.
+Residents are key stakeholders in the process, and have been invited to participate in a variety of ways.

 SUSTAINABLE SALMO HIGHLIGHTS

 There are many exciting highlights in this draft Sustainable Salmo Official Community Plan.
 The draft integrates sustainability planning principles with more typical community land-use planning, including:

 - It is anticipated that the plan will add two new Development Permit Areas – Natural Hazards and Aquifer Protection – to reflect the community’s priorities – safety and environmental stewardship, and the protection of the Village’s priority asset – the aquifer and its pristine water supply.

 - Temporary Use Permit provisions will be included, giving the Village additional tools to guide and regulate temporary uses such as seasonal vendor markets.

 - The plan includes objectives, policies and targets regarding climate change and reducing greenhouse gas emissions, as required under the Local Government Act.

 - Emphasis will be placed on in-fill of vacant lots and encouraging the development of live-work structures in the downtown core area and mixed use development in currently undeveloped areas.

 - An Asset Management section describes the Village’s current and future asset and infrastructure plans, and acknowledges and places value on human assets (employees and volunteers) in addition to natural assets and tangible assets, as part of overall asset management.